rafgarciaa/Que/wiki/MVP-List.md

 + Users have a feed of other user's questions
 + Users have a public profile available to other users that have their answered questions, questions asked

-### 6. Search Users
+### 6. Search Questions
-+ Users can search for other users through text to see that other user's profile
++ Users can search for questions that have been already asked

+### 7. Topics/Tags
++ Users can choose a specific topic for their questions